-Through wholly-owned US and

-of Canadian dollar financial liabilities, which approximate to the net asset value of the Canadian operations.
-US dollar exposure has been hedged by borrowing on a short term basis through a combination of US commercial paper programme and currency instruments.
+Through wholly-owned US and Canadian subsidiaries, the group has operational exposure in Canadian and US dollars.
+Canadian dollar translation exposure is hedged by maintaining a portfolio of Canadian dollar financial liabilities, which approximate to the net asset value of the Canadian operations, US dollar exposure has been hedged by borrowing on a short term basis through a combination of US commercial paper programme and currency instruments.
 In addition there is an element of exposure to the euro through the 50% interest in Luminus, which has been hedged by selling euro forward on a rolling basis.
 Exposures to foreign currency movements from operating activities are also hedged through the use of forward foreign exchange contracts.
 All debt raised in US dollars through the US commercial paper programme, apart from that hedging the US translation exposure, is either swapped into sterling or another functional currency as part of the translation hedging operations described above.